LitzN/KetoMeals/README.md

 ## **Features**

+### __Defensive Programming and security features__
+* Forms cannot be submitted unless all fields are correctly filled in
+* Login form mistakes are not accredited to "Incorrect password" or "Incorrect username" specifically to ensure people don't use this to hack into others accounts.
 * All users who wish to post to the site must have an account, no links to create, edit or favourite recipes are available to users who do not have an account.
 * Accounts are secured using werkzeug so only hashed versions of the passwords are stored.
-* My recipes pages use the users log in cookie to load the correct profile so it can only be accessed by the user when logged in.
+* My recipes pages use the users specific cookie to load the correct profile so it can only be accessed by the user when logged in.
 * A logged in cookie is also used so if an anonymous user types in the correct url for the add/edit recipe pages they are redirected to the login page with a message above the form saying "You need to be logged in to add/edit a recipe".